Diploma in Narrative Therapy

 The Diploma in Narrative Therapy is a modular training programme, offering students who have completed Level 1 and Level 2 courses an intensive and rigorous training in advanced narrative practice.

-The Diploma consists of five Level 3 taught modules (each of which includes a written assignment) PLUS an additional Practice Assessment Module.
+‘The Diploma consists of five Level 3 taught modules (each of which is five days long and includes a written assignment) PLUS an additional Practice Assessment Module.
 The taught modules are taken over a two year period, after which the Practice Assessment module, consisting of two pieces of written work along with submission of a recording of practice, is completed.
 There is a reading pack to support the completion of the written assignment that follows each taught module.
 Students also receive two Practice Based Tutorials.
 Full details here.

 Prospective Diploma students are required to fill out a registration form (available HERE).
 They will then be invoiced for the registration fee (includes the reading pack) and the fee for the first module.
 Subsequent modules will be invoiced for following the previous module.
 If students prefer to pay the whole cost of the Diploma in advance this is possible.